 Learning outcomes of the course unit

-- will learn and understand which features have determined the birth and the development of Large scale distribution systems in the USA and Europe;
+- will: learn about the processes have determined the birth and the development of Large scale distribution systems in the USA and Europe;

-- should be able to apply such learning to understand the changes in the economic framework that have influenced (and still influence) the dynamics through which Large scale distribution systems spread;
+- understand the changes in the economic framework that have influenced (and still influence) the dynamics through which Large scale distribution systems spread;

-- should be able to evaluate the performance of Large scale sales channels and critically analyze innovations that are directly and indirectly related to the retail industry
+- evaluate the performance of Large scale sales channels and critically analyze innovations that are directly and indirectly related to the retail industry

 A basic knowledge of economic history

 The course takes into analysis the processes that, from the 19th century to the last decades of the 20th century, brought to the birth, development, and change of the large retail sector in Europe and in the United States.
 To do so, a set of crucial topics will be considered: the retail institutions (Department stores, chain store systems, supermarkets, and hypermarkets); the retail industry development from a comparative geographical angle (USA, Great Britain, and Italy); the social and economic spin-offs of the technologies adopted by large retail firms (as for refrigeration, accounting, transports, etc.)

 READINGS FOR ATTENDING STUDENTS (information on how to retrieve these texts is provided on the Elly Platform).